 National Bank is expected to post average annual earnings growth of 7.34% over the next couple years.
 This places it around the average expectations for the Big Six banks.
 Furthermore, the estimates are likely on the low side for two reasons.

 - Analysts have been raising estimates over the past few months.
 Fiscal 2021 estimates have increased by 10.3% of the past 90 days.

 - The company is one of the most reliable in terms of meeting estimates.
 Over the past 12 quarters it beat or met estimates 11 times, and only missed once to the downside.

 In terms of valuation, National Bank is only trading at 10.73 times forward earning which is among the cheapest of the big six.
 On the flip side, the company is trading at 1.79 times book value, which is among most expensive of the big six.

 It is hard to argue against the National Bank of Canada being one of Canada’s best banks.
 Since it doesn’t enter the conversation as often as it should, I’d consider it Canada’s most under appreciated bank.

-Investors should change the narrative from the Big Five to the Big Six and all things considered, National Bank is well positioned to continue its strong performance moving forward.
+If you're looking to buy stocks in Canada, investors should change the narrative from the Big Five to the Big Six.
+And all things considered, National Bank is well positioned to continue its strong performance moving forward.
 Another financial we have taken a look at is Manulife Financial (MFC.TO).